-Group - 2018
+Group - 2019

 Carrying value Fair value

 Note Level 1 Level 2 Total

 Financial assets

-Debt securities measured at amortised cost 14 11,547 11,530 11,530
+Debt securities measured at amortised cost 13 12,034 12,517 12,517

 Financial liabilities

-Other debt securities issued 31 37,784 37,224 37,224
+Other debt securities issued 29 40,223 - 40,703 40,703

-Group - 2017
+Group - 2018

 Carrying value Fair value

 Note Level 1 Level 2 Total

 Financial assets

-Held-to-maturity securities 15 10,348 10,264 298 10,562
+Debt securities measured at amortised cost 13 11,547 11,530 11,530

 Financial liabilities

-Other debt securities issued 31 35,375 35,507 35,507
+Other debt securities issued 29 37,784 37,224 37,224

-In the absence of quoted market prices in active markets, the fair values of debt securities classified under Level 2 are estimated using present value or other valuation techniques, with inputs based on market conditions existing at the balance sheet date.
-Specific valuation techniques and key inputs used to value these debt securities include quoted market prices for securities with similar credit, maturity and yield characteristics for debt securities measured at amortised cost (2017: held-to-maturity securities), discounted cash flow model based on a current yield curve appropriate for the remaining term to maturity for other debt securities issued.
+In the absence of quoted market prices in active markets, the fair values of debt securities classified under Level 2 are estimated using present value or other valuation techniques, with inputs based on market conditions existing at the reporting date.
+The valuation technique for other debt securities issued is the use of discounted cash flow model based on a current yield curve appropriate for their remaining term to maturity.

-All other financial instruments of the Group and the Fund are stated at fair value or carried at amounts not materially different from their fair values as at 31 December 2018 and 2017.
+All other financial instruments of the Group and the Fund are measured at fair value or carried at amounts not materially different from their fair values as at 31 December 2019 and 2018.